Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Methodology

 \subsection{\textbf{Tokenized Mamba (T-Mamba)}}

-After obtaining two sub-sequences from each type of MCS, we introduce the novel T-Mamba encoder, which processes them in a bi-directional manner inspired by the ViM \cite{vim}.
+After obtaining two sub-sequences from each type of MCS, we introduce the novel T-Mamba encoder, which processes them in a bi-directional manner.
 An overview of the T-Mamba is shown in Fig. \ref{fig:T_mamba}.